 My research has been published in the European Journal of International Relations, Journal of Global Security Studies, International Affairs, Qualitative and Multi-Method Research, and the Routledge Security and Governance series.
-Please contact me for copies if you cannot access them with ease!
+Please contact me for copies!

 I am currently working on three interrelated projects:

 I. Regional Security Practice in the Global South